 - What you have already done to help your pet (medications, diet, etc)

-- The vets will probably speak to you on the phone rather than face to face.
-Talking about health problems outdoors from a 6 foot distance can be kind of awkward.
+For some appointments we are able to have video conferencing.
+If that isn't an option the vet will speak to you on the phone after the appointment.
 We’ll need a cell phone number (make sure your phone is charged) to contact you.

-- If you really want to come inside and pay using the POS machine you can, but alternatives exist.
+PAYMENT: If you really want to come inside and pay using the POS machine you can, but alternatives exist.
 For most clients we are taking credit card numbers over the phone and processing payments that way.
 If you need to use the POS machine, we are requiring people to use hand sanitizer before touching it, and we are disinfecting it after each use.
-We have also been experimenting with using a plastic bag over the machine, making it easier to disinfect without ruining the machine.

-BE GOOD CANADIANS.
-Keep calm, stay away from one another, wash your hands like you mean it, don't feel the need to hamsterkaufe (yes, I know I'm missing an umlaut), be kind to one another, don't get all of your information from social media, share your stuff (but not your virus), and do your best to protect others from this disease.
-And if you Googled "hamsterkaufe" let me know next time I see you.
+CONTINUE TO BE GOOD CANADIANS.
+Keep calm, stay away from one another, wash your hands like you mean it, be kind to one another, don't get all of your information from social media, share your stuff (but not your virus), and do your best to protect others from this disease.

 AMH is a general practice veterinary hospital located in West Vancouver, British Columbia.
 With the hospital only a block from the waterfront, the West Coast "atmosphere" permeates our practice both literally and figuratively.